Download a copy of the Morava Vetch factsheet.

 Morava is a high performing ‘common’ vetch which is suitable for grazing, green manuring, making hay / silage and as a disease break in cereal farming rotations.
 Morava is soft seeded and produces high levels of dry matter while still providing high grain yields.
 Good disease resistance makes Morava the best vetch option for areas receiving greater than 300mm annual rainfall.

-In the early stages of growth, Morava has reddish leaves and shoots which later turn dark green colour.
+In the early stages of growth, Morava has reddish leaves and shoots which later turn dark green in colour.
 It has red/purple flowers and the seed coat is dark brown with beige coloured cotyledons.
-This compares with Blanchefleur which has light green shoots and leaves, while flowers, smooth light brown seed coat, and orange cotyledons.
-Morava has shown longer shoots and much larger leaves than Blanchefleur and Languedoc.
+This compares with Blanchefleur which has light green shoots and leaves, white flowers, smooth light brown seed coat, and orange cotyledons.
+Morava has shown to produce longer shoots and much larger leaves than Blanchefleur and Languedoc.

-Current Vetch grain varieties, Blanchefleur and Languedoc, are very susceptible to rust, caused by Uromyces viciafabea, and ascochyta blight, caused by Ascochyta spp.
-Morava is resistant to rust and tolerant to Ascochyta.
-In screen field and glass house tests since 1992, Morava is shown to be resistant, showing no pustules, whereas Blanchefleur and Languedoc are susceptible showing pustules on stems and leaves.
-Morava will replace current varieties for grain and herbage production in areas where rust occurs.
+Current Vetch varieties, Blanchfleur and Languedoc, are very susceptible to Rust, (caused by Uromyces viciafabea), and Ascochyta blight, (caused by Ascochyta spp).
+Morava however is resistant to Rust and tolerant to Ascochyta.
+In screen field and glass house tests since 1992, Morava has been resistant to showing any pustules, whereas Blanchefleur and Languedoc were susceptible, showing pustules on stems and leaves.
+Morava will replace current Vetch varieties for grain and herbage production in areas where Rust occurs.

 Plant Breeders Rights (PBR): This variety is registered under Plant Breeders Rights (PBR) in Australia.
 Unauthorised commercial propagation or any sale, conditioning, export, import or stocking of propagating material is an infringement under the Plant Breeders Rights Act (1994).
 Any breach of this legislation will leave the grower liable for prosecution.